whyredfire/pixelos-blog/docs/guides/HowToRoot.md

 13. Your device should now be rooted

 ## SafetyNet
-SafetyNet on all PixelOS Builds should pass by default without needing to do anything.
-However, if you have rooted, follow the steps below to pass SafetyNet
+SafetyNet on all PixelOS builds should pass by default without the need to do anything further.
+However, if you have rooted you device, follow the steps below to pass SafetyNet

 1. Download [kdrag0n's Universal SafetyNet Fix](https://github.com/kdrag0n/safetynet-fix/releases/latest) to your device
 2. Open Magisk App